muesli/obs-scene-switcher/README.md

 In plain english, this means that whenever you focus your `VS Code` window, OBS will be asked to switch to the scene called `IDE`.
 If you focus your `Konsole` window it switches to the scene `Terminal`, and so on.

+The `away_scene` defines a scene which, when currently active, temporarily stops automatic scene switching.
+This is useful for keeping special scenes active, like a "Be Right Back" mode you only want to manually disable again.

 ## Usage